Course Catalog

 Fine Arts

-Fundamentals of Art and Design
+Fundamentals of Art

 Drawing

-Open to 10, 11, 12
+Grades: 10, 11, 12

-Prerequisite: Fundamentals of Art and Design
+Prerequisite: Fundamentals of Art

 Ceramics

-Open to 10, 11, 12
+Grades: 10, 11, 12

-Prerequisite: Fundamentals of Art and Design
+Prerequisite: Fundamentals of Art

 Painting

-Prerequisite: Fundamentals of Art and Design
+Prerequisite: Fundamentals of Art

 Sculpture

-Prerequisite: Fundamentals of Art and Design
+Prerequisite: Fundamentals of Art

-AP Studio Art (Drawing, 2D Design or 3D emphasis)
+AP Studio Art (Drawing, 2D Design, or 3D emphasis)

 1 credit

-Open to 11, 12
+Grades: 11, 12

 Digital Photography